 Frequently Asked Questions

-What are the annual fees for the Chase Sapphire Preferred® and United Explorer cards?
+Can I have both the Chase Sapphire Preferred and United Explorer cards?

 Unlock your extra benefits when you become a Kudos member